mbolam/DigMitCS_openrefine/4-demo.md

 # Exploring and Cleaning Data

 - Cleaning the simple stuff
+  - a lot of options in the drop-down menus
-  - Get rid of white space
+  - get rid of white space

+- Splitting, faceting, and clustering
+  - multi-valued fields can be a barrier to data cleaning
+  - Edit cell > split multi-valued cells
+  - record view vs. row view
+  - Facet > Text facet
+  - manual cleaning and clustering

 # Enhancing with Data from Other Sources